-For more information about our organic lamb and hogget and mutton, please see the lamb,hogget and mutton page.
+For more information about our lamb, hogget and mutton, please see the lamb,hogget and mutton page.

-We sell whole organic lamb boxes, half organic lamb boxes and may have joints, we also do lamb packs if you cannot manage half a lamb.
+We sell whole or half lamb boxes and may have joints, we also do lamb packs if you cannot manage half a lamb.